Robert Weiß (pilot): Western Front and death

+While Weiß was recovering at Oberschreiberhau, the commander of 10.
+Staffel of JG 54 was killed in action on 21 February 1944.
+In consequence, Weiß was became Staffelkapitän of 10.
+Staffel.
+The Staffel was subordinated to III.
+Gruppe of JG 54 and was based at Ludwigslust, fighting in defense of the Reich against the Western Allies.
+Weiß, who had been nominated for the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) while serving with 3.
+Staffel of JG 54, received the award on 26 March 1944.
+On 20 April, III.
+Gruppe relocated to Landau an der Isar.
+Here Weiß claimed his first aerial victory with III.
+Gruppe on 19 May when he shot down a United States Army Air Forces (USAAF) Lockheed P-38 Lightning southeast of Oschersleben.
+On 27 May, Weiß claimed his first heavy bomber when he shot down a Boeing B-17 Flying Fortress northwest of Colmar.

+On 6 June 1944, Weiß was temporarily appointed Gruppenkommandeur (group commander) of III.
+Gruppe (3rd group) of JG 54.
+On 21 June, he officially succeeded Major Werner Schröer, who had been transferred.
+Command of 8.
+Staffel then went to Leutnant Alfred Gross.
 Weiß was promoted to Hauptmann (captain) on 1 July 1944.
-On 21 July 1944, he was appointed Gruppenkommandeur (group commander) of III.
-Gruppe (3rd group) of JG 54.
 At the time, the Gruppe was based at Vélizy – Villacoublay Air Base, France on the Western Front and fought in German retreat following the Invasion of Normandy.
-The Gruppe was withdrawn from combat operations on 5 September, relocating to Oldenburg where it became the first unit to receive the new Fw 190 D-9.
-On 28 September, Weiß was credited with the destruction of a Supermarine Spitfire fighter, his 119th victory claim.
-His opponent was Flight Lieutenant Duncan McCuaig from the Royal Air Force (RAF) No. 541 Squadron, a photographic reconnaissance squadron.
+The Gruppe was withdrawn from combat operations on 5 September, relocating to Oldenburg Airfield (Gruppenstab, 9. and 12.
+Staffel) and Varrelbusch Airfield (10. and 11.
+Staffel), where it became the first unit to receive the new Fw 190 D-9.
+On 28 September, Weiß was credited with the destruction of a Spitfire fighter, his 119th victory claim.
+His opponent was Flight Lieutenant Duncan McCuaig from the RAF No. 541 Squadron, a photographic reconnaissance squadron.